 We all have different strengths and weaknesses as writers.
 For some, getting a first draft down is a necessary torture before the fun of editing begins.
 For others, editing is the agony after the ecstasy!

-This two-day course is designed to get you both writing and editing, by combining dedicated creative time with an intensive tour through ways to improve your draft.
+This two-day course is designed to get you both writing and editing, by combining dedicated creative time with an intensive tour through ways to improve your craft.

 On day one, we’ll kick off by exploring ways to turn our ideas into full stories, whether we’re writing fiction or creative nonfiction, from getting first words down to finishing a draft.
 You will then have ample time and space (and tea and cake) to write, in the quiet company of fellow scribblers.

 On day two, we will work through a series of editing approaches, which you will be able to apply to your own work.
 Think of these as a series of editorial experiments that will throw new light on plot, style, characterisation, setting, dialogue, openings and endings.
-We suggest that you bring your draft from the previous day (or another story draft if you prefer), in multiple copy or on a laptop, so that you can test out approaches even if you choose not to apply all the editing techniques we teach in the session.
+We suggest that you bring your draft from the previous day (or another story or essay if you prefer), in multiple copy or on a laptop, so that you can test out approaches even if you choose not to apply all the editing techniques we teach in the session.
 We’ll discuss the results and share our work if we wish.
 In the spring both Zoe and Lily shared a very rough draft of their own writing, to be pulled apart by the group, but it was a great learning curve for everyone.
 So we’ll most likely do this again as well.
 Eek!

 This course is suitable for both beginners and committed writers.
 For both those writing fiction and creative nonfiction.
 Whether you’re dabbling in your first short stories or personal essays, or you’re compiling a short story collection, or writing a memoir, we welcome you.
 By the end of the course we’ll endeavour to help you have a new draft of a story or essay, and a range of editing skills to help get it into shape.

 Course fee: Early Bird £189.
 Full fee £229